alexhwkim/Projects/README.md

 Next, a table of top current trending tweet terms is generated, used to check if any related search terms related to the brand are trending.

 Note: The geocode of Australia was not used to filter, as only tweets with such specified latitude/longitude would appear.
 Instead, a csv of Australian cities and states were used to filter users, in junction with the 'result_type' parameter to find popular, newer or older tweets.
+Also, due to the 18000 tweet search limit on R, successive calls of 'search_tweets' must be done in 15 minute intervals.